zeek/try-zeek/manager/static/examples/logs/filter-logs/readme.markdown

 [here](https://docs.zeek.org/en/current/frameworks/logging.html#determine-log-path-dynamically).

 Now run the code example.
 You see that there are now two log-files, one called `num` and `factorial_num`.
 Lets look at the code.
-In the module *factorial.bro* we add a new function, the `path_func` we are going to use.
+In the module *factorial.zeek* we add a new function, the `path_func` we are going to use.
 Again, the function is also added to the export section.
 The function returns whether a number is in our modulo-5 category or not and then returns a string accordingly.
 The strings returned are the names of the two new log files.
 In *main.zeek* you will find that we added more lines to `zeek_init`.
 We create a